eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 that the subject of the PID or attestation, meaning the natural or legal person described in the PID or attestation, is in fact the person that presents the PID or attestation to the Relying Party.
-User binding prevents an attacker from presenting a PID or an attestation that they are not legally allowed to use.
+User binding prevents an attacker from successfully presenting a PID or an attestation that they are not legally allowed to use.

-The mechanism(s) available for User binding depend on the presentation flow type (proximity or remote, supervised or unsupervised, see also [Section 4.2.3](#423-mobile-apps-and-web-browsers)), and on the attributes issued to the User by the PID Provider or Attestation Provider.
+The mechanism(s) available for User binding depend on the presentation flow type (proximity or remote, supervised or unsupervised, see also [Section 4.2.3](#423-mobile-apps-and-web-browsers)), and on the attributes issued to the User by the PID Provider or Attestation Provider:

-In the first place, the Relying Party can always decide to trust the User authentication mechanisms implemented by the Wallet Instance and the WSCD (see \[Topic 9\]).
-This means that the Relying Party trusts that the Wallet Instance and the WSCD have properly authenticated the User before allowing the User to present the attributes.
-Note that:
+<ol><li>In the first place, the Relying Party can always decide to trust the
+User authentication mechanisms implemented by the WSCD (see \[Topic 9\]).
+This means that the Relying Party trusts that the the WSCD has properly authenticated the

-- This trust is not based on the outcome of any verification by the Relying Party but is a-priori trust in (in particular) the certified WSCD used by the Wallet Instance.

-- Using this method implies that Relying Parties also trust device binding, as described in Section [6.5.3](#653-wallet-instance-activation).
-The Relying Party Instance in fact first verifies that the PID or attestation is bound to a WSCD trusted by the PID Provider or Attestation Provider, and then trusts that the Wallet Instance and the WSCD have properly authenticated the User.

-- As a matter of fact, this User authentication method will always be carried out, since a Wallet Instance must authenticate its User when asking for User approval for presenting any attributes, and since device binding is also mandatory.
+User before allowing the User to present the attributes.
+Note that:<ul><li>This trust is not based on the outcome of any verification by the Relying Party but is a-priori trust in (in particular) the certified WSCD that is part of the Wallet Unit.</li><li>Using this method implies that Relying Parties also trust device binding, as described in Section [6.5.3](#653-wallet-instance-activation).
+The Relying Party Instance in fact first verifies that the PID or attestation is bound to a WSCD trusted by the PID Provider or Attestation Provider, and then trusts that the WSCD has properly authenticated the User.</li><li>As a matter of fact, this User authentication method will always be carried out, since the WSCD must authenticate its User when asking for User approval for presenting any attributes, and since device binding is also mandatory.</li></ul></li>

-In addition, in some cases, if a Relying Party does not want to only trust the above mechanism, it may be able to use User attributes to carry out User authentication.
+<li>In addition, in some cases, if a Relying Party does not want to only trust the above mechanism, it may be able to use User attributes to carry out User authentication.
 For example, if the PID or attestation contains a User portrait, the Relying Party may be able to visually or biometrically compare that portrait to the face of the person presenting the attestation or by a photo taken of it (by an automated machine or by a "selfie").
-This will generally be possible in supervised proximity presentations by human inspection, or in an unsupervised proximity flow if equipped with the appropriate equipment It may also be possible to do this in unsupervised presentations by using face recognition technology, possibly even remotely.
-However, to generate trustworthy outcomes in such situations, special conditions are required, such as good lighting, clear instructions for the User for positioning their face and an approved liveness detection mechanism supporting Presentation Attacks Detection (PAD).
+This will generally be possible in supervised proximity presentations by human inspection, or in an unsupervised proximity flow
+if equipped with the appropriate equipment It may also be possible to do this in unsupervised presentations by using face recognition technology, possibly even remotely.
+However, to generate trustworthy outcomes in such situations, special conditions are required, such as good lighting, clear instructions for the User for positioning their face and an approved liveness detection mechanism supporting Presentation Attacks Detection (PAD).</li>

-Lastly, if the person presenting the PID or attestation is able to present an identity document, the Relying Party may be able to authenticate the User by comparing attributes from the PID or attestation, such as first and last name, to those in the identity document.
+<li>Lastly, if the person presenting the PID or attestation is able to present an identity document, the Relying Party may be able to authenticate the User by comparing attributes from the PID or attestation, such as first and last name, to those in the identity document.
 However, this requires that the Relying Party can verify that the identity document really belongs to the person presenting it.
-In practice this will often mean that the identity document is a photo ID, and the presentation must consequently be done in proximity and be supervised, or done remotely and supported by PAD.
+In practice this will often mean that the identity document is a photo ID,
+and the presentation must consequently be done in proximity and be supervised, or done remotely and supported by PAD.</li></ol>

 ##### 6.6.3.9 Relying Party verifies combined presentation of attributes